lawalletio/halving-massacre/docs/rest/add_power.md

 ### Query params

-- `amount`: in millisats to be added as power for the walias, must be equal or greater than the min power stipulated by the setup event
+- `amount_of_millisats`: millisats to be added as power for the `walias`, must be equal to or greater than the minimum power stipulated by the setup event.
-- `walias`: of the player, must already have bought a ticket and be alive in the current round
+- `walias`: of the player, must have already bought a ticket and be alive in the current round.
-- `message`: for the player, must be less than 255 chars long
+- `message`: to the player, must be less than 255 characters long.

 ## Response body